Hello and welcome to The Rocky Safari! My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

 Some of my other interests include birdwatching, drinking different types of tea, and of course, traveling!
 So you’ll probably read a bit about all of those things on my blog.

-Between all of the flying, to pass the time, I also enjoy doing Sudoku and reading on my Nook.
+To help pass the time while flying and moving about, I also enjoy solving Sudoku and reading books on my Kindle.
 I have now visited more than fifteen different countries around the world (as of the time of writing) and I have no intention of stopping there!
 My goal is to eventually visit every country on Earth!
-This blog chronicles that journey.

-While living in Spain for a year, my fascination grew and I was oftentimes called “Señor Pajarero” [meaning Mr. Birdkeeper] because the locals would see birds constantly flying and landing on me.
-(I’m neither joking, nor exaggerating.)
+While living in Spain for a year, my fascination grew and I was oftentimes called “Señor Pajarero” [meaning Mr. Birdkeeper] because the locals would see wild birds constantly flying and landing on me.

 Anyway, I am definitely getting a pet bird in the future!
 (Still in the process of deciding which kind.
 I’m thinking maybe a Cape Parrot!)

-In 2018, I set off on a trip to travel the world with nothing but my backpack and a one-way ticket to Athens, Greece.
+In 2018, I set off on a trip to travel the world with nothing but my backpack and a one-way ticket to Athens, Greece to start.

 Using money earned from this blog and other digital nomad gigs, I was able to pay for my entire trip in cash without creating a cent of debt afterward.
-On my blog, I teach others how to make it possible.
+On my blog, I teach others how to make this possible by making money online.

 Please remember to follow my blog and connect with me on social media so we can stay in touch.
 Especially if you would like to know how all of this unfolds!